vzool/docs/api/reference.md

 ### Folders

-These endpoints are used for creating, updating, or deleting a virtual folders.
+These endpoints are used for creating, reading, updating, or deleting a virtual folders.

 #### Get Folders